Lookin' at Me

 "Lookin' at Me" is the third and final single released from Mase's debut album, Harlem World.
-The song was produced by The Neptunes and featured Puff Daddy.
+The song was produced by the Neptunes and featured Puff Daddy.
 The single was yet another success for Mase, becoming his third consecutive top 10 hit, peaking at #8 on the Billboard Hot 100, and was certified gold on August 17, 1998.
-The song was paired with "24 Hrs. to Live", which featured Black Rob, DMX and The LOX.
+The song was paired with "24 Hrs. to Live", which featured Black Rob, DMX and the Lox.

-Along with Noreaga's "Superthug", the song was one of the first high-profile productions by Virginia production team The Neptunes, who would later go on to become one of the most successful production teams in music history.
+Along with Noreaga's "Superthug", the song was one of the first high-profile productions by Virginia production team the Neptunes.

 Promotional music videos were released for both "Lookin' at Me" and "24 Hrs. to Live."